irdest/irdest/docs/developer/src/technical/drivers/index.md

 - **Broadcast** :: only allowing messages to _all_ participants
 - **Unicast** :: only alloing messages to a _single_ participant
-- **Mix Use** :: allowing both broadcast and unicast message sending
+- **Full range** :: allowing both broadcast and unicast message sending

 ## Netmod API